 The transitional provisions have been designed to align with the WS Rules and the IGA and ensure a smooth transition to the new worker screening framework.
-Not adopting this transitional approach would result in a number of different clearance systems operating concurrently in Queensland, thereby reducing the ability to apply a consistent framework to ensure safeguards and limiting the Bill's capacity to achieve its purpose.
+Not adopting this transitional approach would result in several different worker screening systems operating concurrently in Queensland, thereby reducing the ability to apply a consistent framework to ensure safeguards and limiting the Bill's capacity to achieve its purpose.

 Additionally, the Bill provides the validity period for a clearance is five years, extended from three years under the DSA currently.
-This extended validity period balances the enhanced screening requirements with the minimisation of adverse impact on applicants and workers required to go through the screening, application and re-application processes.
+This extended validity period balances the enhanced screening requirements with the minimisation of adverse impacts on applicants and workers required to go through the screening process.

 The Bill balances the opportunity to be heard with the reduction in any immediate potential risks to people who have chosen to access NDIS supports or services or State disability services.
-If the wait times imposed on the cancellation of a suspension were not implemented, there would not be sufficient time to form an assessment of whether a person poses an unacceptable risk of harm to persons with disability.
-Similarly, if the time limit extended to the cancellation of exclusion did not exist, the risk that a worker may pose to persons with disability would be exacerbated.
-To ensure a balance between safeguards and protecting the right of persons to access fair trial, a person may apply for the cancellation of an exclusion before the end of the five year period if they have a significant and exception, for example, a conviction for an offence is quashed.
+If the wait times imposed on the cancellation of a suspension were not implemented, there would not be sufficient time to finalise an assessment of whether a person poses an unacceptable risk of harm to persons with disability.
+Similarly, if the time limit attached to the cancellation of an exclusion did not exist, the risk that a worker may pose to persons with disability would be exacerbated.
+To ensure a balance between safeguards and protecting the right of persons to a fair hearing, a person may apply for the cancellation of an exclusion before the end of the five year period if they have a significant and exceptional change in circumstances, for example, a conviction for an offence informing the original decision, has been quashed.

-If the proposed provisions in relation to review and appeal rights under certain circumstances were not in place, the Bill would be restricted in its ability to achieve its purpose of preventing individuals who may pose an unacceptable risk of harm from working with people with disability under the NDIS or State disability system.
-To appropriately manage this risk, the Bill provides that, if the chief executive made the reviewable decision because the affected person is a disqualified person, the affected person may apply for an internal review of the decision only on the grounds that the chief executive mistakenly identified the person as a disqualified person.
+If the proposed provisions in relation to review and appeal rights under certain circumstances were not in place, the Bill would be restricted in its ability to achieve its purpose of preventing individuals who may pose an unacceptable risk of harm from working with people with disability under the NDIS or State screening systems.
+To appropriately manage this risk, the Bill provides that if the chief executive made the reviewable decision because the affected person is a disqualified person, the affected person may apply for an internal review of the decision only on the grounds that the chief executive mistakenly identified the person as a disqualified person.